4 reasons why not declaring a major might be for you

-Exploratory Studies is just what it sounds: This is a place you can explore majors and their concentrations as a CSU student before declaring a major.
+Exploratory Studies is just what it sounds like: This is a place you can explore majors and their concentrations as a CSU student before declaring a major.
 There’s always time to explore!

 All Exploratory Studies students are supported by staff members dedicated to helping you find the right fit for your goals and skills.